Christianity in Manipur: Early missionaries

-Christianity in Manipur can traced back to an Anglican named William Pettigrew, who lived in India when Surchandra Singh was the maharaja of Manipur.
-Pettigrew, who was born in Edinburgh and educated in London, applied to work with the Arthington Aborigines Mission in India and travelled to Bengal in 1890.
+Christianity in Manipur can traced back to an Anglican missionary named William Pettigrew, who lived in India when Surchandra Singh was the maharaja of Manipur.
+Pettigrew.
+He was born in Edinburgh and educated in London, applied to work with the Arthington Aborigines Mission in India and travelled to Bengal in 1890.
 He worked for two years in Dhaka and Silchar.
 In 1891, Pettigrew applied for permission to work in Manipur, but this was not granted until 1894.
 He worked for a time as a teacher in Imphal, teaching the children of government civil servants and soon afterwards opened a school for boys in Manipuri and established a permanent mission station there.

 Origins

 The first Meitei to convert to Christianity is debated.
 It is traditionally believed that Angom Porom Singh of Phayeng was the first to be converted in around 1896, but another tradition says that Ningol Kaboklei met a Christian missionary in Sylhet (presently in Bangladesh) and converted to Christianity in around 1893, a few years prior to the arrival of William Pettigrew.

 In December 1912, Porom Singh became the headmaster of a school at Ukhrul, where his teaching responsibilities included preaching the gospel.
 He was one of only seven Christians who stood by Pettigrew.
 At the outbreak of the First World War, he helped Pettigrew raise a labour corps, later becoming a corps leader and an interpreter.